nipy/nipype/doc/users/tutorial_103.rst

-When a crash happens while running a pipeline, a crashdump is stored in the pipeline's working directory unless the config option 'crashdumpdir' has been set.
-The crashdump is a `dict` containing three fields:
+When a crash happens while running a pipeline, a crashdump is stored in the pipeline's working directory unless the config option 'crashdumpdir' has been set (see :ref:config_options).

+The crashdump is a compressed numpy file that stores a dictionary containing three fields:

   1. node - the node that failed
   2. execgraph - the graph that the node came from